The EU’s alternative protein opportunity

 Recent global shocks have shown the pressing need to strengthen the resilience of European agrifood supply chains, and increase the continent’s food sovereignty.

-Alternative proteins hold significant promise to help deliver on the EU’s aspirations for food sovereignty within this context, and could play a key role in a future-proof EU Protein Strategy.
+Alternative proteins hold significant promise in helping deliver on the EU’s aspirations for food sovereignty in this context and could play a key role in a future-proof EU Protein Strategy.

 Priorities for EU Policymakers